UTAT-UAS/dev_env/README.md

     - If not, open command palette `ctrl+shift+p` and search for `Dev Containers: Open Folder in Container`.
 4. VScode should begin building the container
     - On a fast PC with fast internet this takes about 15 minutes
+    - On a slow PC with slow internet this could take 30++ minutes
+5. Test that your setup works by running the `sim` command
-5. For version control GitHub via `SSH` is required: [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+6. For version control GitHub via `SSH` is required: [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
-6. Enable `ssh-agent` [passthrough](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials) for devcontainers.
+7. Enable `ssh-agent` [passthrough](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials) for devcontainers.
-7. From `/home/uas/workspace` Run `vcs import < ./repos/latest.repos`
+8. From `/home/uas/workspace` Run `vcs import < ./repos/latest.repos`
     - If new repositories do not appear in VScode source control, from command palette run `Developer: Reload Window` to refresh.
     - If new repositories are still not visible on the source control tab click the `...` then `View & Sort` > `repositories` and check the ones you want to see.
 Alternatively under `Views` enable `Source Control Repositories` for an alternate layout.
-8. Once in the container run `cd uas_ws` and run `colcon build`.
+9. Once in the container run `cd uas_ws` and run `colcon build`.
-9. Read each repositories `README.md` for more information on working with them.
+10. Read each repositories `README.md` for more information on working with them.

 ## vcstool